RemiPelloux/Sniper/docs/current_sprint.md

   - ✅ Finding loader utilities for parsing and handling security findings
   - ✅ Comprehensive unit tests with good coverage
 - OWASP ZAP integration has been enhanced with more comprehensive documentation and improved error handling
+- Docker containerization is now supported with a Dockerfile and docker-compose configuration
+- HTML report generation is now implemented with:
+  - ✅ Multiple templates (standard, executive, detailed)
+  - ✅ Responsive design for viewing on different devices
+  - ✅ Interactive elements for better user experience
+  - ✅ Support for evidence inclusion/exclusion
+  - ✅ Jinja2 templating for maintainable and extensible reports
 - Test coverage is now at 85.62%, slightly above our target
 - Documentation has been updated for all completed components